kct2020/anxiety-self-help/_posts/2019-10-27-install-shrewdies-site-starter.md

 I will assume you are going to edit the contents.
 So you should follow the notes that I've presented in these example blog posts.

 ##  Configure Shrewdies Site Starter
 Your first step is to change my details in ```_config.yml``` to your own.
 As I believe this is straightforward, I do not include detailed notes here.
-However, if you need me to add more explanations, please ask using my [color name=orange]Feedback Form[/color] below.
+However, if you need me to add more explanations, please ask using my <span style="color:orange">Feedback Form</span> below.

 Similarly, edit your home page in ```index.md``` to match how you want to introduce your website.